I wrote the following post soon after I created this website but I now feel compelled to rewrite it.

 The other day one of my students wrote this sentence: ちちはシェフとレストランのオーナーです.
 As usual, I said to her that she can’t say that because “と” can connect only 2 nouns.

 Then the student said to me, “chef” and “owner” are both nouns!
 Umm, she is right! she got me!!

 Still, you can’t say ちちはシェフとレストランのオーナーです。You must say ちちはシェフで、レストランのオーナーです。(or more commonly, ちちはシェフで、レストランをけいえいしています。)

 I think that is because, you are connecting two “ideas,” not two “items” or “things.”

-Probably the reasoning is the same as in English you say “He is an engineer and owner of a company, ” NOT “He is an engineer and an owner of a company.”
+Probably the reasoning is similar as when you say “He is an engineer and owner of a company” in English, NOT “He is an engineer and an owner of a company.”

 Learning a language is always full of discoveries!

 You can use all a. か b. で c. と and d. や in the blank below but can you tell how the meanings change? (hint: how many friends did I see yesterday?)